elenderg/PAL-1000/instruções de compilação.md

 `intel $50. unassign the string's first. intel $58.`

-...who gives the string's memory back to Windows by calling this Noodle routine:` - `
+...who gives the string's memory back to Windows by calling this Noodle routine:

 `To unassign a pointer:`